contributte/tracy/.docs/README.md

 ## NavigationPanelExtension

-`NavigationPanelExtension` adds a Tracy bar panel for navigation across all presenters.
+`NavigationPanelExtension` adds a Tracy bar panel for navigating across all presenters.

 ```yaml
 extensions: